Jolie is French for, "pretty" and Elizabeth translates to "promise" so together, Jolie & Elizabeth means pretty promise and our promise

 our generation to step up as leaders, strengthen our community and to be good examples for generations to come.
 We are as dedicated to our city as we are to our customers and we are happy to say that is reflected in every part of our company.

-With our most recent Summer 2014 collection, we have manufactured 9,200 dresses, which put $450,00 right back into our economy, from our retailers' profits to our seamstresses' paychecks.
+With our most recent Fall 2014 collection, we have manufactured 10,000 dresses, which put $500,00 right back into our economy, from our retailers' profits to our seamstresses' paychecks.
 Unlike purchasing a product that was manufactured overseas, 100% of a JE purchase stays in America, stays at home- a country we're proud to call home.
 We adhere to the task of rebuilding our country's apparel manufacturing industry by aligning properly with the existing apparel design talent which serves as an imperative economic venture into job creation.
 We challenge consumers to educate themselves on thoughtful purchases and begin to demand locally produced material, which redirects the profit back to the United States and will in turn assist the United States' quest for economic sustainability.
 Ambitious?
 Maybe.
 Overdue?
 Definitely.